d56845684/benson-ai/README.md

 # 📆 benson-ai

-> A lightweight AI extension package for the Weintek TEN platform, simplifying AI workflow orchestration with ready-to-use scripts and modular expansions.
+> A lightweight AI extension package for the TEN platform, simplifying AI workflow orchestration with ready-to-use scripts and modular expansions.

 ---